-It’s almost impossible to tell whether a VPN that calls itself no-logs actually collects no logs.
-Sadly, many VPNs claim to not keep logs just to convince you to buy their product.
+It’s almost impossible to tell whether a VPN that labels itself no-logs is actually so.
+The reality is that many VPNs claim to be no-logs just to convince you to buy their product.

-The best way to find out if a VPN is truly no-logs is to pick apart its privacy policy and terms of service, evaluate its server infrastructure and jurisdiction, and find out whether its servers have been seized in the past.
+The best way to find out if a VPN is truly no-logs is to review its privacy policy and terms of service, evaluate its server infrastructure and legal jurisdiction, and check if its servers have been seized or audited before.

-That’s why we’ve spent over 50 hours collecting, analyzing, and assessing the very best no-log VPNs to find out which are the most private and won’t collect identifiable data.
+That’s why we’ve spent dozens of hours testing and reviewing no-log VPNs to find out which are the most private and won’t collect identifiable data.

 In the table below, you can compare the top four no-logs VPNs based on their logging policies, real-world history, jurisdiction, and more: